codio/site/source/docs/ide/tools/guides/index.html.md

 full_width: true
 ---

-**IMPORTANT** : there is no collaboration support for editing Guides and you MUST AVOID 2 PEOPLE TRYING TO EDIT THE GUIDE SIMULTANEOUSLY.

 Codio Guides is a fully integrated content authoring tool that allows you to write rich tutorial type content using pure markdown.

 **We would recommend that you check out our [Guides Cheat Sheet](https://bitbucket.org/codiocontent/guides-cheat-sheet) and import into your Codio account to review.
 See [here](/docs/dashboard/projects/creating/)**